element-plus/element-plus/docs/en-US/component/table.md

 You can also select multiple rows.

+After ^(2.8.3), `toggleRowSelection` supports the third parameter `ignoreSelectable` to determine whether to ignore the selectable attribute.

 :::demo Activating multiple selection is easy: simply add an `el-table-column` with its `type` set to `selection`.

 table/multi-select